Murat-Karakaya/makas/README.md

 ### FIXME:

 It's better to take Screenshot after the window animation is done.
-What we are doing here is just waiting for 300 ms to hope the animation will be done by then.
+What we are doing here is just waiting for a bunch of miliseconds to hope the animation will be done by then.

 Window capture doesn't work for apps with decorations as expected. the header doesn't show up. and a black bar is below the main window.

+Warn the user about how for the settings to take effect, they need to restart the app.

+Either disable show pointer when area mode is selected or make it work.

 ### DO CLEANUP:

-Squeeky Clean
+Prefrences and window is a mess.

 ### TO DO: